AnyChart/docs.anychart.com/Maps/Connector_Maps.md

     ]);
 ```

-First two values are the longitude and latitude
+First two values are the longitude and latitude of the start point and the second pair of values are responsible for the end point coordinates.

 That's how a Connector Map with this dataset will look like: